congard/nvidia-system-monitor-qt/README.md

 Also in the system must be available `nvidia-smi`

 ## Building
+**Note:** after a lot of refactoring you may be bumped into compilation errors because of missing headers.
+<br>If so, create new issue or write me email with compilation error: [dbcongard@gmail.com](mailto:dbcongard@gmail.com)

 ### ArchLinux
 You can install `nvidia-system-monitor-qt` directly from [AUR](https://aur.archlinux.org/packages/nvidia-system-monitor-qt/)
 <br>To launch enter `qnvsm` or just click on `.desktop` file